You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it means to avoid attention or trouble by staying inconspicuous.
-The phrase does not literally involve bowing one’s head but symbolizes keeping a low profile.
+The idiom does not literally involve bowing one’s head but symbolizes keeping a low profile.

 Origin: